About Understanding Dementia

 I set up Understanding Dementia as a charitable project in 2017, but the seeds were sown a long time ago.
 I am the great-niece and granddaughter of some formidable Victorians.
 I was taught to treat them, and my other ‘elders and betters’, with great respect, and never to contradict or interrupt them.

 Having transformed my own practice, I studied acknowledged experts in dementia including Tom Kitwood, Naomi Feil and Teepa Snow.
-I went on to develop a very simple approach to dementia care which anyone can use.
+I went on to develop a very simple approach to dementia care that anyone can use.
 My aim is to make this approach widely known so that dementia, and those who live with it, are much better understood.
 In March 2018 Understanding Dementia became a charity in its own right, and now provides training for care workers, health professionals and anyone else who cares.

 About the Training